Anna-Myzukina/Authentication/README.md

-## PROJECT: AUTHENTICATION || Live version of project : [CLUBHOUSE](https://evening-sierra-99152.herokuapp.com/)
+## PROJECT: AUTHENTICATION || Live version of the project: [CLUBHOUSE](https://evening-sierra-99152.herokuapp.com/)

 ![ ](https://github.com/Anna-Myzukina/Authentication/blob/create-readme/app/assets/images/club.png)

-## Live version of project : [CLUBHOUSE](https://evening-sierra-99152.herokuapp.com/)
+## A live version of the project: [CLUBHOUSE](https://evening-sierra-99152.herokuapp.com/)

 ## Description

-    In this project, you’ll be building an exclusive clubhouse where your members can write embarrassing posts about non-members.
+    In this project, you’ll be building an exclusive clubhouse where your members can write embarrassing about non-members.
 Inside the clubhouse, members can see who the author of a post is but, outside, they can only see the story and wonder who wrote it.

 ## Environment